· FODMAP Diet Guide · guides · 10 min read

 - 2 small kiwis = ~4g fiber

-- Contains actinidin enzyme that improves bowel movements
+- Contains actinidin (a natural enzyme that breaks down protein and stimulates bowel movements)

 - Research shows kiwis specifically help IBS-C